KannonZenetism/zenetism-field-physics/zenetism/mpx/entropy-emanation-dimensional-lattice.md

 A useful analogy: water molecules.
 Countless molecules constitute a single body of water, yet each H₂O molecule remains distinct and sovereign.
 Likewise, countless individuated souls (DS/DM) can participate in the archetypal field of the **Deep Psyche / Logos (DP/DL)** without losing distinction.
 They become harmonized notes in a cosmic chord—not a single, blended tone.

+#### ⚖️ Zenetist Law of Sovereign Participation

+**“Participation in a supernal hypostasis is achieved through harmonic resonance, not ontological fusion.
+Essence remains sealed even when principle is shared.”**

+This law establishes the metaphysical integrity of all centropic motion.
+A being may fully embody the Deep Psyche (DP/DL) or the Essence of Being (EOB) without loss of identity, because what is *shared* is archetypal structure—not the sovereign core of essence.
+Distinction is not erased in participation; it is clarified through consonant resonance.

 ### 🌀 Entropy and the Illusion of Fusion

 The desire for fusion is, in fact, an **entropic impulse**.
 Beings on the subversal path are drawn toward the dissolution of boundaries and the loss of self.
 However, even in **Nekron’s Stable State**, this does not result in veracious union, but in compressed aggregation of unfused essences.